Fei-au/Extra-Image/requirement/Requirement.md

 - Scanner
   1. Scan BO / X code
+  2. Search Database, whether exist the code
+  3. if not
-  2. Create url
+     1. Create url
-  3. Check Amazon url, Home depot url, Walmart url exit or not
+     2. Check Amazon url, Home depot url, Walmart url exit or not
-     - Exit
+       1. Exit
-       - Input url automatically
+          1. Input url automatically
-       - Click Grab
+          2. Click Grab
-       - Grab information from the web
+          3. Grab information from the web
-     - Not Exit
+       2. Not Exit
-       - Exit scanner and show the input box
+          1. Exit scanner and show the input box
-       - Input url
+          2. Input url
-       - Click Start
+          3. Click Start
-     - **Do we have picture that not on the Internet?
+       3. **Do we have picture that not on the Internet?
 How do we deal with it?**
+  4. if has
+     1. grab information from database
 - Grabbed Information
   - Case number: required, input manually, keep the same for one time login
   - item_number: options, if input, check exist, if not input, create by user id range